-The programme has to be taken in one year of full time studies and can be started in either Fall (September) or Spring (February).
+The programme has to be taken in one year of full time studies or in two years of part-time studies and the fall term is sechduled by the end of september.

 The programme consists of 44 taught ECTS credit points (approximately 44 days of classes) and 16 ECTS credit points for the master thesis (total of 60 ECTS Credits).
 According to the Bologna System one Credit ECTS corresponds to 25 hours of workload for the student.
 We foresee normally eight hours of teaching per Credit ECTS, the rest being dedicated to reading, exam preparation, personal research etc.